Container Roles

 - ensure-openshift

-Setup openshift requirements and pull the container images.
-The deploy-openshift role can be used to start the services.
+- Setup openshift requirements and pull the container images.
+The deploy-openshift role can be used to start the services. - This role only works on CentOS. - Role Variables -

 origin_version